ionoid/docs.ionoid.io/docs/iot-apps.md

 Each app is described using The App YAML format.
-The App yaml is a simple manifest to describe how the app should work, it is fully described in the `app.yaml` file, next section, and only works with apps that are static binaries or archive apps.
+The App yaml is a simple manifest to describe how the app should work, it is fully described in the `app.yaml` file (see next section), and only works with apps that are static binaries or archive apps.